 1. Bring an inflatable pool and beach umbrella.

-Buy a mini inflatable pool and beach umbrella (some pools even come with built-in shades) to keep baby cool and contained at the beach.
-This is especially handy to contain new crawlers and babies who put everything, including sand and rocks, in their mouth.
+Pack a small inflatable pool and a beach umbrella (some pools even come with built-in shades) to keep baby cool and contained at the beach.
+This is especially handy for new crawlers and babies who put everything, including sand and rocks, in their mouth.
+If you don’t have an inflatable pool, a baby bathtub is another good option.

 3. Load up your laundry basket.

-Turn a fitted bed sheet upside down and place a bag or cooler in each of the four corners to keep the sheet extended.
-It’ll naturally create sides that can act as a barrier to sand and keep your curious baby from exploring the whole shore.
+We love this idea from the Team Johnson blog: Turn a fitted bedsheet upside down and place a bag or cooler in each of the four corners to keep the sheet extended and the sides up.
+The sides act as a barrier to sand and keep your curious baby from crawling away.
+You can also purchase a similar product from Sandy Bumz that is designed to stay upright even without items propped in the corner.
+The Sandy Bumz mat folds up compactly.
+Take it to the park and friends' backyards too.

 5. Pre-freeze snacks.

-If your baby is eating solid foods, freeze a few food pouches the night before your beach outing.
-They’ll turn a chilly, slushy consistency at the beach and will help keep your baby cool and hydrated.
+If your baby is eating solid foods, freeze a few food pouches and yogurt the night before your beach outing.
+They’ll turn a chilly, slushy consistency at the beach and will help keep your baby cool.
+They’ll also feel nice on sore gums if it's teething time.

 6. Spray away the heat.

-Sometimes shade isn’t enough for keeping babies cool.
-Bring a small spray bottle filled with ice water to spray on baby at regular intervals and when they’re looking flushed.
+Sometimes shade isn’t enough to keep babies cool.
+Bring a small spray bottle filled with ice water to spray on your child at regular intervals and when those cheeks are looking flushed.

 7. Remove sand with cornstarch.

-The kitchen staple cornstarch is a surprisingly effective way to remove sand from baby’s skin.
+This is a must-try: Cornstarch is a surprisingly effective way to remove sand from skin.
 Sprinkle it onto exposed arms and legs and watch it do its magic.
-It works by drying off skin so sand wipes off easily and painlessly.
+It works by drying skin so sand wipes off easily and painlessly.
 Talc-free baby powder works well too.
+Pack it in your beach bag or leave it in the car to sprinkle on before you all climb in.

 8. Roll your load.

-Bring your wagon or jogging stroller so you don’t have to carry baby along with the beach bags, cooler, umbrella and chairs you’re bringing.
+Bring your wagon or jogging stroller so you don’t have to carry all the baby beach gear you’re bringing.
 Pro tip: Dragging strollers backwards is easier than pushing them forward in the sand.
+Read more about why you need a stroller wagon.

 9. Use a pop-up tent for naps.

-Plan on staying on the sand all day?
+Plan on staying at the shore all day?
 Consider buying a small pop-up tent so baby can sleep in a cozy shaded spot away from the sun and sand.
+Check out our favorite portable tents and play yards.

 11. Chill your sunscreen.

 While you’re packing the cooler, add in a few damp washcloths in a plastic bag.
-They’ll clean up messes and can cool baby down quickly.
+They’ll both clean up messes and cool baby down when needed.

 13. Skip expensive beach toys.